Madman10K/madman10k.github.io/README.md

 ## Current projects
 I am currently working on the following projects:

 - [UntitledDesktopEnvironment](https://madladsquad.com/desktop)
 - [i18n](https://en.wikipedia.org/wiki/Internationalization_and_localization) support in [Funtoo linux](https://www.funtoo.org/Funtoo:CJK)
 - Working on all [MadLadSquad projects](https://madladsquad.com/)

 ## MadLadSquad projects I am working on
 ### Games and game related

-- [UntitledVulkanGameEngine](https://github.com/MadLadSquad/UntitledVulkanGameEngine) - A cross-platform general use, Vulkan game engine
+1. [UntitledVulkanGameEngine](https://github.com/MadLadSquad/UntitledVulkanGameEngine) - A cross-platform general use, Vulkan game engine
-- [UVKShaderCompiler](https://github.com/MadLadSquad/UVKShaderCompiler) - A shader compiler for the UntitledVulkanGameEngine
+1. [UVKShaderCompiler](https://github.com/MadLadSquad/UVKShaderCompiler) - A shader compiler for the UntitledVulkanGameEngine
-- [MadLadSquadBot](https://github.com/MadLadSquad/MadLadSquadBot) - Our general purpose Discord bot
+1. [MadLadSquadBot](https://github.com/MadLadSquad/MadLadSquadBot) - Our general purpose Discord bot
-- [UntitledGameSystemManager](https://github.com/MadLadSquad/UntitledGameSystemManager) - A manager for containerized game systems using LXC and LXD
+1. [UntitledGameSystemManager](https://github.com/MadLadSquad/UntitledGameSystemManager) - A manager for containerized game systems using LXC and LXD
-- [UntitledShapeRotator](https://github.com/MadLadSquad/UntitledShapeRotator) - A small game to showcase what the UntitledVulkanGameEngine is capable of, will be developed at Alpha 1.0 of the engine
-- [UVKBuildTool](https://github.com/MadLadSquad/UVKBuildTool) - A build file generator for the UntitledVulkanGameEngine and UntitledImGuiFramework
+1. [UVKBuildTool](https://github.com/MadLadSquad/UVKBuildTool) - A build file generator for the UntitledVulkanGameEngine and UntitledImGuiFramework

 ### UntitledDesktopEnvironment and related

-- [UntitledImGuiFramework](https://github.com/MadLadSquad/UntitledImGuiFramework) - A minimal destkop application development framework for C++, made for our desktop environment(UntitledDesktopEnvironment/UDE)
+1. [UntitledImGuiFramework](https://github.com/MadLadSquad/UntitledImGuiFramework) - A minimal destkop application development framework for C++, made for our desktop environment(UntitledDesktopEnvironment/UDE)
-- [UntitledTextEditor](https://github.com/MadLadSquad/UntitledTextEditor) - UDE graphical text editor, to be developed
-- [ImTTY](https://github.com/MadLadSquad/ImTTY) - A terminal emulator widget for dear imgui, to be developed
-- [UntitledTerminalEmulatorBackend](https://github.com/MadLadSquad/UTEBackend) - A cross-platform terminal emulator backend library for the UntitledTerminalEmulator, Windows not supported as of now, to be developed
-- [UntitledEscapeParser](https://github.com/MadLadSquad/UntitledEscapeParser) - A library that parses strings containing unix escape sequences, to be developed
-- [UntitledDETheme](https://github.com/MadLadSquad/UntitledDETheme) - A theming library for UDE, to be developed
-- [UntitledDEThemeGenerator](https://github.com/MadLadSquad/UntitledDEThemeGenerator) - A graphical theme creator for UDE, to be developed
+1. [UntitledImGuiTheme](https://github.com/MadLadSquad/UntitledImGuiTheme) - A theme library for dear imgui using a YAML format
-- [UntitledFileManager](https://github.com/MadLadSquad/UntitledFileManager) - A file manager for UDE, to be developed
-- [UntitledDESessionManager](https://github.com/MadLadSquad/UntitledDESessionManager) - A session manager for UDE, to be developed
-- [UntitledDESessionLogout](https://github.com/MadLadSquad/UntitledDESessionLogout) - A session logout utility for UDE
+1. [UntitledDESessionLogout](https://github.com/MadLadSquad/UntitledDESessionLogout) - A session logout utility for UDE
-- [UntitledDEPowerManager](https://github.com/MadLadSquad/UntitledDEPowerManager) - A power manager for UDE, to be developed
-- [UntitledDEWallpaperManager](https://github.com/MadLadSquad/UntitledDEWallpaperManager) - A wallpaper manager for UDE, to be developed
-- [UntitledDESettings](https://github.com/MadLadSquad/UntitledDESettings) - A settings manager for UDE, to be developed
-- [UntitledCalculator](https://github.com/MadLadSquad/UntitledCalculator) - A cross-platform calculator application, to be developed
-- [UntitledImageViewer](https://github.com/MadLadSquad/UntitledImageViewer) - A minimal cross-platform image viewer, to be developed
-- [UntitledDEWelcome](https://github.com/MadLadSquad/UntitledDEWelcome) - A help and welcome screen applicatino for UDE, to be developed
+1. [UntitledDEWelcome](https://github.com/MadLadSquad/UntitledDEWelcome) - A help and welcome screen applicatino for UDE
-- [UntitledImGuiTextUtils](https://github.com/MadLadSquad/UntitledImGuiTextUtils) - ImGui Text rendering utility functions such as rendering underlined, bold or italic text, to be developed
+1. [UntitledImGuiTextUtils](https://github.com/MadLadSquad/UntitledImGuiTextUtils) - ImGui Text rendering utility functions such as rendering underlined, bold or italic text
-- [UntitledNotify](https://github.com/MadLadSquad/UntitledNotify) - Cross-platform OS notification library, to be developed
-- [UntitledPackageGenerator](https://github.com/MadLadSquad/UntitledPackageGenerator) - A generator for build and distribution formats such as debs, winget manifests, rpms, ebuilds, etc. to be developed
-- [UntitledDesktopCompat](https://github.com/MadLadSquad/UntitledDesktopCompat) - A bunch of compatibility utilities for multidirectional conversion between KDE, Gnome and UDE formats, to be developed
-- [UntitledPackageRepository](https://github.com/MadLadSquad/UntitledPackageRepository) - A repository for plugin packages used by the plugin package manager, to be developed
-- [UntitledPackageManager](https://github.com/MadLadSquad/UntitledPackageManager) - A package manager for plugins and mods, to be developed
-- [UntitledDesktopBootstrap](https://github.com/MadLadSquad/UntitledDesktopBootstrap) - A collection of scripts that created needed folders and files when first installing UDE, to be developed
+1. [UntitledDesktopBootstrap](https://github.com/MadLadSquad/UntitledDesktopBootstrap) - A collection of scripts that creates needed folders and files when first installing UDE
-- [UntitledPolkitUtils](https://github.com/MadLadSquad/UntitledPolkitUtils) - A collection of utilities for dealing with [polkit](https://en.wikipedia.org/wiki/Polkit), to be developed
-- [UntitledDBusUtils](https://github.com/MadLadSquad/UntitledDBusUtils) - A collection of utilities for dealing with [dbus](https://en.wikipedia.org/wiki/D-Bus), to be developed
+1. [UntitledDBusUtils](https://github.com/MadLadSquad/UntitledDBusUtils) - A collection of utilities for dealing with [dbus](https://en.wikipedia.org/wiki/D-Bus), to be developed
-- [UntitledXDGBasedir](https://github.com/MadLadSquad/UntitledXDGBasedir) - An implementation of the [XDG base directory specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html)
+1. [UntitledXDGBasedir](https://github.com/MadLadSquad/UntitledXDGBasedir) - An implementation of the [XDG base directory specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html)

-### UntitledDesktopFlow
+### UntitledDesktop Flow

-- [UDFApplicationLauncher](https://github.com/MadLadSquad/UDFApplicationLauncher) - An application launcher for UDF, to be developed
-- [UDFPanel](https://github.com/MadLadSquad/UDFPanel) - A desktop panel for UDF, to be developed
+1. [UDFPanel](https://github.com/MadLadSquad/UDFPanel) - A minimal and highly-customisable desktop panel implementation

 ### Multilingual

-- [Youyin](https://github.com/MadLadSquad/YouyinWeb) - A website for learning how to write Chinese characters and other scripts
+1. [Youyin](https://github.com/MadLadSquad/YouyinWeb) - A website for learning how to write Chinese characters and other scripts
-- [YouyinPublicDeckRepository](https://github.com/MadLadSquad/YouyinPublicDeckRepository) - Public deck repository for Youyin
+1. [YouyinPublicDeckRepository](https://github.com/MadLadSquad/YouyinPublicDeckRepository) - Public deck repository for Youyin
-- [hanzi-writer-data-youyin](https://github.com/MadLadSquad/hanzi-writer-data-youyin) - Monolyth character database for Youyin
+1. [hanzi-writer-data-youyin](https://github.com/MadLadSquad/hanzi-writer-data-youyin) - Monolyth character database for Youyin
-- [hanzi-writer-data-others](https://github.com/MadLadSquad/hanzi-writer-data-others) - Database for non-Chinese and Kana characters for Youyin, to be developed
+1. [hanzi-writer-data-others](https://github.com/MadLadSquad/hanzi-writer-data-others) - Database for non-Chinese and Kana characters for Youyin, to be developed
-- [UntitledFontUtils](https://github.com/MadLadSquad/UntitledFontUtils) - Cross-platform utilities for dealing with system fonts, to be developed
+1. [UntitledFontUtils](https://github.com/MadLadSquad/UntitledFontUtils) - Cross-platform utilities for dealing with system fonts, to be developed
-- [UntitledKBD](https://github.com/MadLadSquad/UntitledKBD) - A keyboard layout generator for custom layouts, outputs keyboards for Linux, Windows and Android in multiple formats, to be developed
-- [UntitledIBusHandwriting](https://github.com/MadLadSquad/UntitledIBusHandwriting) - A handwriting input method engine for [ibus](https://en.wikipedia.org/wiki/Intelligent_Input_Bus)
+1. [UntitledIBusHandwriting](https://github.com/MadLadSquad/UntitledIBusHandwriting) - A handwriting input method engine for [ibus](https://en.wikipedia.org/wiki/Intelligent_Input_Bus)
-- [UntitledI18N](https://github.com/MadLadSquad/UntitledI18N) - A C and C++ i18n library, to be developed
+1. [UntitledI18N](https://github.com/MadLadSquad/UntitledI18N) - A C and C++ i18n library

 ### Libraries and misc applications

-- [MadLadSquadSite](https://github.com/MadLadSquad/MadLadSquadSite) - The site you're looking at right now
+1. [MadLadSquadSite](https://github.com/MadLadSquad/MadLadSquadSite) - The site you're looking at right now
-- [UntitledLog](https://github.com/MadLadSquad/UntitledLog) - A small logging library
+1. [UntitledLog](https://github.com/MadLadSquad/UntitledLog) - A small logging library
-- [UntitledRuntimeLibraryLoader](https://github.com/MadLadSquad/UntitledRuntimeLibraryLoader) - A small cross-platform shared library loder library
+1. [UntitledRuntimeLibraryLoader](https://github.com/MadLadSquad/UntitledRuntimeLibraryLoader) - A small cross-platform shared library loder library
-- [UntitledExec](https://github.com/MadLadSquad/UntitledExec) - A small cross-platform library to execute applications as seperate processes
+1. [UntitledExec](https://github.com/MadLadSquad/UntitledExec) - A small cross-platform library to execute applications as seperate processes
-- [check-for-synced-branches-action](https://github.com/MadLadSquad/check-for-synced-branches-action) - An action to check if 2 branches are in sync,
+1. [check-for-synced-branches-action](https://github.com/MadLadSquad/check-for-synced-branches-action) - An action to check if 2
-also works for forks and upstream
+branches are in sync, also works for forks and upstream
-- [UntitledCLIParser](https://github.com/MadLadSquad/UntitledCLIParser) - A C and C++ parser for CLI arguments
+1. [UntitledCLIParser](https://github.com/MadLadSquad/UntitledCLIParser) - A C and C++ parser for CLI arguments
-- [UntitledMathSolver](https://github.com/MadLadSquad/UntitledMathSolver) - A C and C++ backend for a calculator, to be developed
-- [UntitledDesktopOverlay](https://github.com/MadLadSquad/UntitledDesktopOverlay) - A Gentoo/Funtoo overlay for all MadLadSquad, UDE and UDF applications + additional components for the desktops, to be developed
+1. [UntitledDesktopOverlay](https://github.com/MadLadSquad/UntitledDesktopOverlay) - A Gentoo/Funtoo overlay for all MadLadSquad, UDE and UDF applications + additional components for the desktops, to be developed
-- [UntitledTemplatingEngine](https://github.com/MadLadSquad/UntitledTemplatingEngine) - A fully turing complete templating engine using a lisp-like language written in C and C++, to be developed
+1. [UntitledTemplatingEngine](https://github.com/MadLadSquad/UntitledTemplatingEngine) - A fully turing complete templating engine using a lisp-like language written in C and C++
-- [GenericScripts](https://github.com/MadLadSquad/GenericScripts) - A list of generic scripts we use a lot on most of our repositories
+1. [GenericScripts](https://github.com/MadLadSquad/GenericScripts) - A list of generic scripts we use a lot on most of our repositories
+1. [UntitledOpen](https://github.com/MadLadSquad/UntitledOpen) - A library to open URIs with a default application or files/folders with a file picker

 ## Work experience
 I have done paid commissions since 2020 but they have mostly been rare(i.e. once every 3-4 months) and private, so no details can be discussed here.